countvajhula/mindstream/README.rst

 Usage
 =====

-If you'd like to try out this very early and untested version (you courageous pioneer, you!), here's how you can do it:
+If you'd like to try out this early version (you pioneer, you!), here's how you can do it:

 1. Follow the installation instructions above to install this package using straight.el
 2. Ensure ``(mindstream-initialize)`` is somewhere in your config.
 This advises Racket Mode's ``racket-run`` to "iterate" the scratch buffer, providing implicit versioning for your Racket scratch buffer.